ClickHouse/ClickHouse/docs/en/development/continuous-integration.md

 ---
-toc_priority: 62
+sidebar_position: 62
-toc_title: Continuous Integration Checks
+sidebar_label: Continuous Integration Checks
+description: When you submit a pull request, some automated checks are ran for your code by the ClickHouse continuous integration (CI) system
 ---

 # Continuous Integration Checks